About

 First Nations applicants

-UOW’s Indigenous Admissions Program, run by the Woolyungah Indigenous Centre (WIC), is an alternative pathway for Aboriginal and Torres Strait Islander people over the age of 17 seeking entry into our undergraduate programs.
+UOW’s Indigenous Admissions Program (IAP), run by the Woolyungah Indigenous Centre (WIC), is an alternative pathway for First Nations people over the age of 17 seeking entry into UOW’s undergraduate programs or UOW College programs.
+WIC welcomes applicants who:

 At UOW we seek to acknowledge the service of Australians who have served the nation through membership of the Australian Defence Force through our Veteran Scholar Scheme.
-UOW will consider your armed services training and experience to award you a selection rank for entry to most undergraduate degrees.
+We value your experience in the Australian Defence Force: not only does UOW accept many ADF training qualifications for assessment (where they are equivalent to a Certificate IV or higher), we will also assess your service in the Australian Defence Force and convert this to a selection rank for entry to most undergraduate degrees.

 How to apply